CHALLENGE AMERICA: FAQs

 What if my organization ends up not being able to carry out the project activities in our application?

-We will work with you to try to accommodate changes to your project, but approval is not guaranteed.
+While we try to accommodate changes to your project, approval is not guaranteed.
 If you need to request a change, please contact your NEA specialist to discuss what is possible.
 Cancellation costs are not allowable.

 Can I apply for more NEA funding for a project supported by an earlier grant?